jameswylde/wypr-hyprland/README.md

 sudo bash install.sh
 ```

-Post install run `hyprctl monitors` and note your display's name and amend in *~/.config/hypr/hyprland.conf* under *monitor.conf*, e.g *monitor=DP-1* - setting resolution, refresh rate and scale accordingly.
-Also, changing under *workspace.conf* to the same value.
+Post install run `hyprctl monitors` and note your display's name and amend in *~/.config/hypr/hyprland.conf* under *monitor* header, e.g *monitor=DP-1* - setting resolution, refresh rate and scale accordingly.
+Also, changing under *workspace* header to the same value.

 You can use *sed* to automate, for example `hyprctl monitors` returns *Virtual-1*, you can replace default *DP-1*: